Meet Our 2017-18 Dean’s Scholars

 Humanities and Social Sciences is proud to introduce the latest recipients of the Dean’s Scholar Award.

 The college awards the merit-based scholarship annually to top incoming freshman, who use the funds to offset tuition and for hands-on learning such as study abroad, internships or undergraduate research.
 Scholarship funding stems from donor gifts to the college’s Excellence Fund, in addition to the William T. Kretzer Family Scholarship fund.
-Learn more about how you can support our top students.

 The 2017-18 class of Dean’s Scholars is an accomplished group, with interests ranging from anthropology to international studies.
 Learn more about this year’s cohort: